 The index logic is in the Route decision.
 It routes the message to an indexed decision service based on the first letter of the BIC.
 This splits the table into four smaller tables, each alphabetically indexed.
-There could be further indexing within each of these decision services to split the decision table further
+There could be further indexing within each of these decision services to split the decision table further.

 Here is the logic for the Route decision: